reiffs/20210903_Reiff_Metis_Classification_Project/README.md

 ---
 ### **Findings/conclusions**
-A Random Forest model produces results superior to KNN and logistic regression, as benchmarked by F-beta and ROC-AUC score.
+A Random Forest model produces results superior to KNN and logistic regression, as benchmarked by F2 and ROC-AUC score.
 Hyperparameter tuning may increase model efficacy and remains further work.